Discrete Structures

 * While you are watching the videos or immediately after watching the videos, take this short quiz.
 You should take this quiz before our next class starts!
 If I don't have your response by 9:00 am, your quiz will be counted as late, and your score will be reduced, perhaps to 0.
 This will count as a quiz.
 You should also receive an email confirmation so you can check your answers.

-The exercises assigned today are due on 1/25.
+The exercises below are due on 1/23.

 * Do exercises 3efg from Section 2.3 in the notes.
 (If you can't finish the proof, take a few legal steps!)